shandOsh/dotfiles/PHILOSOPHY.md

 - **module/history.zsh**: This file is loaded automatically and sets up shell history for that module.

+- **module/autorun.zsh**: This file is loaded automatically after everything else is loaded.

 - **module/install.sh**: This file will be run at `installation/bootstrap` and `bin/dot_update` phase, and is expected to link necessary files and do post-installation actions (such as restart an agent, etc).

 ### Creating new module